Federal Tort Claims Act: Limitations

 Plaintiffs are also limited to a timeline for filing.
 Plaintiffs must file an initial administrative claim with the government agency in question within two years of the incident.
 Once the agency mails a response, the plaintiff then has six months to file the suit in federal court.

 The Supreme Court of the United States has limited the application of the FTCA in cases involving the military.
 This is the Feres doctrine.

-FTCA is the "exclusive means by which a party may sue the United States for money damages ... in tort" (28 USC § 2679.
-Exclusiveness of remedy).
-Accordingly, an FTCA action "can be brought only in a United States District Court" (28 USC § 1346(b)).
+The FTCA is the "exclusive means by which a party may sue the United States for money damages ... in tort".
+Accordingly, an FTCA action "can be brought only in a United States District Court".
 Regarding the timing of filing, FTCA's § 2401(b) states that the action must be brought "within two years after the claim accrues," or "within six months after ... notice of final denial of the claim by the agency".

 In January 2025, the Supreme Court granted certiorari in the case Martin v.
 United States, which seeks to address whether the discretionary function exception can prevent claims from arising under the law enforcement proviso.
-A decision on the case is expected in June or July 2025.
 In June 2025, the Supreme Court held in a unanimous decision that the law enforcement proviso does not override the discretionary function exception, allowing the Martin case to proceed.